3 ideas to innovate in the management of individual interviews and employee performance

 4. Tracking progress: It is important to regularly track progress toward key results so that actions can be adjusted accordingly to achieve the goals set.

-5. Review and adjust objectives: Objectives and key results should be regularly reviewed and adjusted to ensure that they are still relevant and aligned with the overall strategy.
+5. Review and adjust objectives: objectives and key results need to be regularly reviewed and adjusted to ensure they are still relevant and aligned with the overall strategy.

 Goal: Write a novel by the end of the year